kfitz/reading-notebook/en/pages/barthes3.md

-Barthes, Roland.
-The Pleasure of the Text.
+# Barthes, Roland. *The Pleasure of the Text*.
 New York: Hill and Wang, 1975.

-"A Note on the Text" -- Richard Howard (v-viii)
+## ”A Note on the Text" -- Richard Howard (v-viii)

 "the French have a vocabulary of eroticism, an amorous discourse which smells neither of the laboratory nor of the sewer, which just -- attentively, scrupulously -- puts the facts.
 In English, we have either the coarse or the clinical, and by tradition our words for our pleasures, even for the intimate parts of our bodies where we may take those pleasures, come awkwardly when they come at all" (Howard v)